tjdwill/dbs/journal.md

 - Added new utility function package.
 - Updated test to sort by descending transaction date.

+### Architecture Discussion

+When viewing discussions regarding GUI development online, the advice to separate your logic from the GUI is ubiquitous.
+However, as with so many discussions online, actionable advice on *how* to do that is scarce.
+Yes, Qt has a Model/View paradigm, but what does this mean in terms of architecture?
+Does the Qt-related code have a physical dependency on the core package, or do we introduce interface classes in terms of Qt types that a higher-level package then is responsible for performing conversions?

+Initially, I leaned toward the latter and architected the code thus far such that dbsqt wouldn't depend on dbsc.
+However, I realized that not only is that unreasonable and inefficient, it was never true in the first place!
+The test code for accountmodel, for example, includes dbsc code.
+It has to in order to ensure the two packages work together.
+Therefore, dbsqt already depends on dbsc.
+Also, thinking about how I've seen code structured elsewhere, it appears that a provable architecture is one that isolates the core logic to a package and has an analogous Qt-dependent package that directly uses the core code (types, functions, etc.).
+Basically, the Qt code needs to live on a level *above* the core code rather than attempting to keep them on the same level.

+As a result, I've changed the name of `dbsqt` to `dbscqt`.
+This name change should imply that the qt code depends directly on the `dbsc` package.

 ## 16 October 2025

 ### Qt/BDE Interaction